MIDL-Conference/midl-website-2023/pages/author-instructions.md

 MIDL 2023 submissions follow two tracks: full and short papers.
 All accepted full papers will be published as a volume in the [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).
 We will be using [openreview.net](https://openreview.net) as a submission and reviewing platform.

+Short papers are **strictly limited to 3 pages (excluding references)** and can, for example, focus on novel methodological ideas without extensive validation.
+We also specifically accept short papers discussing recently published or submitted journal contributions to give authors the opportunity to present their work and obtain feedback from conference attendees.
+Selection of short papers is based on a light **(single-blind)** review process via OpenReview.
+All accepted short papers will be presented at the conference.

 Full papers contain methodological developments or well-validated applications of deep learning algorithms in medical imaging.
 The paper length is **limited to 8** pages excluding references and appendix sections.
 There is no page limit for the references and appendices, but reviewers are not obliged to evaluate any content included in an appendix section.
 The papers will go through a full, **double-blind** reviewing process via OpenReview.
 A selection of full papers will be invited for oral presentation.
 All accepted full papers will be published in the [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).

-Short papers are **strictly limited to 3 pages (including references)** and can, for example, focus on novel methodological ideas without extensive validation.
-We also specifically accept short papers discussing recently published or submitted journal contributions to give authors the opportunity to present their work and obtain feedback from conference attendees.
-Selection of short papers is based on a light single-blind review process via OpenReview.
-All accepted short papers will be presented at the conference.

 To submit a paper, authors need to have an updated [OpenReview account](https://openreview.net/profile).